White House 'warning' of 'imminent threat of chemical attack in Syria' is phoney. Here's why

 An attack on Syria’s Al-Shayrat air base was accordingly launched, supposedly in retaliation.
 However the attack was carefully calibrated to ensure that its effect was minimal and in the event, because of the mis-function of some of the cruise missiles’ guidance systems, it was even less effective than was planned.

-A few hours after the publication by Welt of Hersh’s story White House spokesman Sean Spicer rushed out a warning that the US has detected Syrian preparations for a further chemical attack like the one which supposedly happened in April.
+A few hours after the publication by Welt of Hersh’s story White House spokesman Sean Spicer rushed out a warning that the US has detected Syrian preparations for a further chemical attack like the one which supposedly happened in April in Khan Sheikhoun.
 The warning threatens President Assad and the Syrian government that they will “pay a heavy price” if such an attack takes place.

 The State Department knows nothing of this supposed intelligence.
 Nor do the US military.
 The warning is said to have come from the White House straight out of the blue with no attempt made to coordinate it across the US government.
 Note that there have been no supporting comments for the White House’s warning from any senior US officials apart from the US’s ghastly UN ambassador Nikki Haley.
 General Mattis, Secretary of State Tillerson, CIA Director Mike Pompeo, and National Security Adviser General H.R.
 McMaster have said nothing in public about it.